i-bobrineva/practicum-ds/big_cities_music/README.md

-# Музыка больших городов
+# Big cities music
-## Задача
+## Task
-На реальных данных Яндекс Музыки проверить гипотезы и сравнить поведение пользователей Москвы и Санкт-Петербурга.

-**Гипотезы**
-* Активность пользователей зависит от дня недели. Причём в Москве и Петербурге это проявляется по-разному.
-* Утром в понедельник в Москве преобладают одни жанры музыки, а в Петербурге — другие. Это верно и для вечера пятницы.
-* Москва и Петербург предпочитают разные жанры музыки. В Москве чаще слушают поп-музыку, в Петербурге — русский рэп.
+To test hypotheses and compare the behavior of users in Moscow and St. Petersburg using real data from Yandex Music.

+**Hypotheses**
+* User activity depends on the day of the week.
+Moreover, this manifests differently in Moscow and St. Petersburg.
+* On Monday morning, certain music genres dominate in Moscow, while different genres dominate in St. Petersburg.
+This is also true for Friday evening.
+* Moscow and St. Petersburg prefer different music genres.
+In Moscow, pop music is more frequently listened to, while in St. Petersburg, Russian rap is more popular.

-## Описание данных
+## Data description

-**Датасет yandex_music_project**:
-* userID — идентификатор пользователя;
+* userID — user identifier;
-* Track — название трека;
+* Track — track name;
-* artist — имя исполнителя;
+* artist — artist name;
-* genre — название жанра;
+* genre — genre name;
-* City — город пользователя;
+* City — user's city;
-* time — время начала прослушивания;
+* time — start time of listening;
-* Day — день недели.
+* Day — day of the week.

-## Библиотеки
+## Libraries

 pandas